Guide to the Best Witcher 3 Builds (Updated for Next-Gen Patch)

 • Mutation: Bloodbath – Each blow increases attack power by 5% (up to 250% maximum) as long as you’re not hit.

-• Recommended Gear: Toussaint Knight’s Steel Sword/Aerondight/Nilfgaardian Guardsman’s Gauntlets/Manticore armor+trousers+boots
+• Ideal Gear: Toussaint Knight’s Steel Sword/Aerondight/Nilfgaardian Guardsman’s Gauntlets/Manticore armor+trousers+boots

-This combat-oriented build requires you to not take damage, so it takes more skill and is not as easy as some other options.
+This combat-oriented build requires you to not take damage, so it takes some skill to master.
 But it is quite powerful since you can build up a lot of bonus damage.

 During combat, you’ll want to keep Quen shield up (since it negates damage) and dodge as much as possible to build up your attack power bonus.
 Even if you do take damage, it’s fairly easy to build your stacks back up.
 You can see how much of the bonus you have on the upper left of the screen.